 Hainanese Pork Chop is one of the East meets West dishes that is commonly seen in Asia.
 Pork chop is coated with crumbs from cream crackers and served with sweet and sour gravy and air-fried potatoes wedges.

-I remember as a child, eating a Western food was a luxury.
+I remember as a child, eating Western food was a luxury.
 One of my favorite things to order when we went to eat at restaurants that served Western or fusion cuisine was bistik (steak) babi (pork) or bistik ayam (chicken).
 The term steak in Indonesia almost always refers to meat like chicken and pork.
 It is hardly ever a beef (if ever!).
-Beef is expensive in Indonesia and majority of the Chinese population in Indonesia does not consume beef because they worship the Guan Yin Goddess.
+Beef is expensive in Indonesia and the majority of the Chinese population in Indonesia does not consume beef because they worship the Guan Yin Goddess.

 Hainanese pork chop is definitely an East meet West food and I always have a thing for marrying different flavors in a dish!
 You gotta try it to know what I mean.

 Cream crackers are also one of the crackers I grew up eating a lot.
 Kids from my generation would know exactly what I mean.
 The special thing about the Hainanese pork chop is each piece of pork chop is coated with crumbs made of these crackers.
 Thankfully, they can be found at the Asian grocery store here.
 My mom swears by using cream crackers in replaced of regular bread crumbs.
 Things just taste better with it.